Threading Through: McKell Maddox Fashion Design

 Maddox’s “method of madness” is fueled by unconventional inspirations and design processes.
 She says that her inspirations don’t just come from people she sees on the streets but also from songs or things that she reads.
 “I know a lot of designers build a mood board, and then they’ll start sketching,” she says, “but I’ll be inspired by something, start making it, then I’ll sketch at the end.
 I feel like so much more happens when you’re actually draping it.
 I think you get a much more cohesive look.
 Sometimes, I just throw something down so that I don’t forget.”
 And this process—these inspirations—yield wild pieces: a red dress based on a song by Puscifer; an all-white leather fringe dress made for a rodeo queen; a motorcycle jacket painted with flowers.

-Maddox isn’t currently at any local shops around town, but you can find her work on Instagram (@mckellmaddox) or at mckellmaddox.com, and if you like what you see, you can contact her at [email protected] to start talking about what her method of madness can bring to your wardrobe.
+Maddox isn’t currently at any local shops around town, but you can find her work on Instagram (@mckellmaddox) and if you like what you see, you can contact her at email@example.com to start talking about what her method of madness can bring to your wardrobe.